+When you start a business, you will almost certainly have to put in money to get it going.
+This money is your capital contribution.
 A capital contribution is a contribution of capital, in the form of money or property, to a business by an owner, partner, or shareholder.
 The contribution increases the owner's equity interest in the business.

 You might also contribute other assets, like a computer, some equipment, or a vehicle that will be owned by the business.
 These assets must be valued at the time of the contribution, so everyone knows how much they add to your capital account.

 You may also add more to the balance in your capital account at any time during the life of your business, and you may also take money out of your capital account.

-What Determines Capital Account Requirements for Owners?
+What Determines the Capital Account Requirements for Owners?

 Why Are Capital Accounts and Capital Contributions Important?